Overview

 This module aims to allow you to get a solid grasp of the following topics: international trade and the multinational corporation, the global FX and derivatives markets, FX risk and currency exposure, use of derivatives and cash market hedges to mitigate FX exposure, international loans and bond issues, swap-driven financing, natural and real hedges and other strategies to mitigate long-term operating risks.

-Entrepreneurship & managing growth in a global context
+Entrepreneurship & Managing Growth in a Global Context

 The main aim of this module is to provide a distinct understanding of why and how the considerable energy and risk of domestic entrepreneurship is considerably compounded in global entrepreneurship.
 The course is therefore a careful blend of the basic and essential issues in entrepreneurship with how these relate to international entrepreneurship.
 Hence, the course provides some of the skills you will need to become an international entrepreneur or to act entrepreneurially within existing international business organisational settings.
 This is an integrative module addressing both the theoretical and practical issues of entrepreneurship.